mirasayon/mirasayon/readme.md

-Web developer from Tashkent, Uzbekistan.
+Web dev from Uzbekistan.

-Passionate about free and open-source software.

-Usually goes by **Mira**.
+Usually goes by Mira